-The Qwiic Mux - TCA9548A enables communication with multiple I2C devices that have the same address.
+The Qwiic Mux - TCA9548A (v1) and (v1.1) enable communication with multiple I2C devices that have the same address.
 The IC is simple to interface with and also has 8 configurable addresses of its own, this allows you to put 64 I2C buses on a single bus!

-In this tutorial we'll go over how to talk to sensors on different channels of your MUX.
+In this tutorial we'll go over how to talk to sensors on different channels of your MUX breakout board.
 The application of this is pretty straightforward so things won't get too fancy.

 You'll need a few additional items to get started with the Qwiic Mux.
 The RedBoard Qwiic is for the Arduino examples and the Qwiic pHAT is for the Raspberry Pi example (see note below).
 You may already have a few of these items, so feel free to modify your cart based on your needs.
 Additionally, there are also alternative parts options that are available as well (click button below to toggle options).

-Depending on your setup, you may need a soldering iron, solder, and general soldering accessories.
+Depending on your setup, you may need a hobby knife, soldering iron, solder, and/or general soldering accessories.

 If you're unfamiliar with jumper pads, I2C, Qwiic, or Python be sure to checkout some of these foundational tutorials.